G3-67/Simplewebsite/README.md

 # Simplewebsite
-# To run the projects, you can run the index file.
+# To run the project, you can run the index file.